pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 <TODO>

 ## Project Overview
 This project is our official entry for the Future Engineers category at the World Robot Olympiad 2025.
 Our goal is to construct a self-driving vehicle capable of navigating the track in both the Open and Obstacle Rounds.
 The programs are written in C++ and Python in the VSCode IDE, with the PlatformIO extension.
+ROS is used with the Raspberry Pi for object detection and navigation.
 This repository contains the programs, hardware description and design files of our model.

 ## Hardware Components
 - __Compute:__ Raspberry Pi 5 (main computer), Raspberry Pi 2040 (Waveshare RP2040-Zero, real-time control) (Use of Arduino for initial testing)